Balsam Woolly Adelgid

 Host and Geographical Range

 The adelgid is an important pest of true firs in the Atlantic provinces, the NE and NW United States and SW British Columbia.
 There is tremendous concern it will spread into the Interior and infest the very important and widely distributed subalpine fir forests.
-There is a provincial regulation that restricts the movement of true firs within B.C. to reduce the risk of balsam woolly adelgid spreading into the Interior of B.C.
+Unfortunately, in recent years, this pest has moved into wild forests and managed tree farms across southern B.C.